hibobmaster/HP-15-dc1010nr-hackintosh/README.md

 Intel Bluetooth Drivers: https://github.com/OpenIntelWireless/IntelBluetoothFirmware

+> `itlwm.kext` uses Apple's IOEthernet rather than IO80211.
+> Spoofing into Ethernet does not affect performance.

+**This is why you will see two Ethernet adapters in the demonstration image.**

 **Remember to install HeliPort as it is use to connect Wi-Fi**

 4. **Non-original battery prompt when startup**